lindington/ChorthPar/README.md

-# Gene Flow  Insights from a grasshopper hybrid zone
+# Gene Flow in the face of Haldane's Rule: Insights from a grasshopper hybrid zone

 This repository contains all the scripts and data for my IRT3, masters thesis, and Lehre@LMU project.
 An in-depth README for each component is available in the respective folder.
 This README contains an introduction to my projects and to working on LMU's servers.